©2018 Phil Wieland

 In 2016 plans were announced for the station to close completely on 30 September 2017 for nine days followed by three weeks of extremely limited services.
 This was later revised and the work ran for three weeks between 30 September and 22 October 2017.
 Total closure was from 30 September to 8 October, followed by reduced services with trains running only to/from Manchester (via Earlestown) and Wigan/Preston.

-A number of further closures will be required, at Christmas and Easter, the two bank holiday weekends in May, and finally an eight week operation later in 2018.
+A number of further closures were required, at Christmas and Easter, the two bank holiday weekends in May, an eight week operation in June and July 2018, followed by at least one final 1-day closure.

 In service for 9 December 2018[Network Rail - March 2018 Enhancements Delivery Plan].